MT-Maverick/portfolio/README.md

 # website1
-This is a portfolio  website to demonstrate some of my web applications I've designed.
+This is a portfolio  website to demonstrate some of the web applications I've designed.